-3. On the DSEE server, perform a search to see what arguments are already set on the retrochangelog plugin.
+3. On the DSEE server, perform a search to see what arguments are already set on the Retro Change Log plug-in.
 Look for arguments for the attribute, nsslapd-pluginarg[0-9].
 In the following example, we see that nsslapd-pluginarg0 and nsslapd-pluginarg1 are already present, so we need to use nsslapd-pluginarg2 for any additional settings.

 '''

 $ ldapsearch -h {dsee-host} -p {ldap-port} -D "cn=directory manager" -w {password} \

--b "cn=Retro Changelog Plugin, cn=plugins, cn=config" -s base "(objectclass=)"
+-b "cn=Retro Changelog Plugin,cn=plugins,cn=config" -s base "(objectclass=)"

-dn: cn=Retro Changelog Plugin, cn=plugins, cn=config
+dn: cn=Retro Changelog Plugin,cn=plugins,cn=config

 objectClass: top

 objectClass: nsSlapdPlugin

 objectClass: ds-signedPlugin

 objectClass: extensibleObject

 cn: Retro Changelog Plugin

 nsslapd-pluginPath: /ds/upc/servers/sunds52/lib/retrocl-plugin.so

-nsslapd-pluginInitfunc: retrocl plugin init
+nsslapd-pluginInitfunc: retrocl_plugin_init

 nsslapd-pluginType: object

 nsslapd-plugin-depends-on-type: database

 nsslapd-changelogdir: /ds/upc/servers/sunds52/slapd-upc/db/changelog

 nsslapd-pluginEnabled: on

 nsslapd-changelogmaxage: 3d

-nsslapd-pluginarg0: -ignore_attributes
+nsslapd-pluginarg0: -ignore attributes

 nsslapd-pluginarg1: copyingFrom

 nsslapd-pluginId: retrocl

 nsslapd-pluginVersion: 5.2 Patch 4

 nsslapd-pluginVendor: Sun Microsystems, Inc.

 nsslapd-pluginDescription: Retrocl Plugin

 ds-pluginSignatureState: valid signature

 '''

-4. On the DSEE server, enable the Retro Changelog Plug-in using the console or commandline tool.
+4. On the DSEE server, enable the Retro Change Log Plug-in using the console or command-line tool.
 Use ldapmodify to apply the following LDIF to the server, or you can make the equivalent changes to dse.ldif after the server has been shutdown.

-The LDIF file enables the retro changelog plugin, sets the max age to three days, and adds the deletedEntryAttributes setting into one of the nsslapd-pluginarg fields (see below).
-The deletedEntryAttributes attribute is used to ensure that the Sync Server has the proper information for the correlation of deletes against the target system.
+The LDIF file enables the Retro Change Log plug-in, sets the max age to three days, and adds the deletedEntryAttrs setting into one of the nsslapd-pluginarg fields (see below).
+The deletedEntryAttrs attribute is used to ensure that the Synchronization Server has the proper information for the correlation of deletes against the target system.
 The attribute will be used to record objectclass, cn, uid, and modifiersName during deletes.
-You can modify this list of attributes so that the Sync Server can find the corresponding entry in the destination server.
-In this example, make sure to use the nsslapd-pluginarg2 attribute name to add the deletedEntryAttributes parameters as nsslapd-pluginarg0 and nsslapd-pluginarg1 are in use.
-Finally, save the file as "retro-changelog-enable.ldif"
+You can modify this list of attributes so that the Synchronization Server can find the corresponding entry in the destination server.
+In this example, make sure to use the nsslapd-pluginarg2 attribute name to add the deletedEntryAttrs parameters as nsslapd-pluginarg0 and nsslapd-pluginarg1 are in use.
+Finally, save the file as retrochangelog-enable.ldif.

 '''

 dn: cn=Retro Changelog Plugin,cn=plugins,cn=config

 changetype: modify

 replace: nsslapd-pluginEnabled

 nsslapd-pluginEnabled: on

 -

 replace: nsslapd-changelogmaxage

 nsslapd-changelogmaxage: 3d

 -

 replace: nsslapd-pluginarg2

-nsslapd-pluginarg2: deletedEntryAttributes=objectclass,cn,uid,modifiersName
+nsslapd-pluginarg2: deletedEntryAttrs=objectclass,cn,uid,modifiersName

 '''

-5. Use ldapmodify to enable the Retro Changelog Plugin.
+5. Use 1dapmodify to enable the Retro Change Log Plug-in.

 '''

-$ ldapmodify -h {dsee-host} -p {ldap-port} -D "cn=directory manager" -w {password} \
+\ ldapmodify -h {dsee-host} -p {ldap-port} -D "cn=directory manager" -w {password} \ -f retro-changelog-enable.ldif

--f retro-changelog-enable.ldif

 '''

-- 6. Restart DSEE so that the plugin can start recording changes. - 7.
-Create an LDIF file called "sync-dsee-aci.ldif" to add an ACI so that the Sync User can access the changelog and data, respectively.
+- 6. Restart DSEE so that the plug-in can start recording changes. - 7.
+Create an LDIF file called sync-dsee-aci.ldif to add an ACI so that the Sync User can access the change log and data, respectively.